briankelleher/rails-blog/process.md

 )
 ```

-This will create a basic test user, so you can log in and test user relationships.
+Running `db:seed` will create a basic test user, so you can log in and test user relationships.

 Next, we will want to add the user-post author relationship.
 We first have to set up a database migration to add this relationship: